pierce-smith1/bgate/README.md

 Users will interact with the Billy Gate through the `#gate-control` channel.
 Every message sent in this channel is interpreted as a command to the gatebot.

-Users are allowed five commands every thirty seconds.
-Each command is one of the
+Each command is one of the following:
-following:

 - Pressing a single key on the vm's keyboard
 - Moving the mouse to a space on the vm